MTV Brasil: History

 MTV Brasil was launched on 20 October 1990, only to metropolitan São Paulo, through UHF channel A32 and metropolitan Rio de Janeiro, through VHF channel A9 (with TV Corcovado as an affiliate station).
 The first video shown was Garota de Ipanema, sung by Marina Lima.

 In 1996, Viacom acquired 50% of the network, which was, until then, a wholly owned subsidiary of Abril.

+MTV Brasil launched on SKY on 19 August 1999 for that year's edition of MTV Video Music Brasil.

 In 2005, due to regulatory requirements that non-Brazilian companies can own only up to 30% of a terrestrial network, Abril acquired 20% of MTV Brasil from Viacom.